hikerpig/pintora-vscode/README.md

 Currently `svg/png/jpg` output format is supported.

 It calls the `@pintora/cli` script under the hood, which requires node.js environment and the [`pintora.pintoraExecutable`](#pintora-executable) being correctly configured.

+### Generate Preview Url

+You can genearte preview url for current diagram, this url can be used as img's `src` attribute or in Markdown image.

 ## Enhance the builtin markdown preview